n0nSmoker/SQLAlchemy-serializer/README.md

 ```

 Both styles work identically with **SerializerMixin** - use whichever style you prefer!
-In order to change the default output you shuld pass tuple of fieldnames as an argument
+In order to change the default output you should pass tuple of fieldnames as an argument

 - If you want to exclude or add some extra fields (not from database)
   You should pass `rules` argument